Atlas of plant and animal histology

 CHLOROPLASTS

-Chloroplasts are usually large organelles (1 to 10 µm) found in plant cells.
-A cell from a leaf may contain from 20 to 100 chloroplasts (Figure 1).
-The shape of chloroplasts is variable, from round to ellipsoid, or much more complex.
-Chloroplasts are members of the plastids family and contain DNA with around 250 genes derived from the prokaryotic bacterial ancestor.
-These genes code for ribosomal RNA, transference RNA and messenger RNA.
-Messenger RNAs are translated in the chloroplast and give proteins needed for organelle growth and division, and for photosynthesis.
-Chloroplasts produce chlorophyll for catching the light energy.
+Chloroplasts are generally large organelles (1-10 µm) found in plant cells.
+A cell from a leaf may contain from 20 to 100 chloroplasts (Figure 1) showing variable shapes, from round to ellipsoid or much more complex.
+Chloroplasts are members of the organelle plastidfamily and contain DNA with about 250 genes.
+Chloroplasts produce chlorophyll to capture light energy.

 Chloroplasts

-Fogure 1.
-Chloroplasts of a photosynthetic parenchyma (A), and in the cells of a stoma (B).
+Figure 1.
+Chloroplasts in a photosynthetic parenchyma (A), and in the cells of a stoma (B).

 1. Morphology

-Chloroplasts are made up of several compartments (Figure 2).
-In the periphery, there are an outer membrane, an inner membrane and an intermembrane space between them.
+Chloroplasts consist of several compartments (Figure 2).
+In the periphery, there is an outer membrane, an inner membrane and an intermembrane space between them.
 Unlike mitochondria, the inner membrane has no folding.
-Inside chloroplasts there are membrane sacs known as thylakoids, which are usually arranged in stacks referred as granum.
+Within chloroplasts, there are flat membrane sacs known as thylakoids, usually arranged in stacks referred to as granum.
 Thylakoids of different grana (plural of granum) may have continuous membranes.
-Proteins in charge of photosynthesis are located in the thylakoid membranes.
-The space between thylakoids and inner membrane is known as stroma, where DNA, enzymes, ribosomes, and other types of molecules are found.
+Proteins in charge of photosynthesis are located in the thylakoid membranes, which are enriched in galactolipids.
+Thylakoids can be formed by the fusion of vesicles coming from the inner membrane.
+The space between thylakoids and the inner membrane is known as the stroma, where DNA, enzymes, ribosomes, and other types of molecules are found.
+DNA used to be attached to the inner membrane or to the thylakoids.

 Chloroplasts

 Figure 2.
-Chloroplasts are composed of outer membrane, inner membrane, intermembrane space between them.
-The inner space is known as stroma and contains many membrane sacs known as thylakoids, arranged in stacks.
+Chloroplasts are composed of an outer membrane, an inner membrane, and an intermembrane space between them.
+The inner space is known as the stroma and contains many membrane sacs known as thylakoids, arranged in stacks.

 2. Division and movement

-Changing the position of chloroplasts in the cytoplasm is a cell strategy to get adapted to variable light conditions (Figure 3).
+Changing the position of chloroplasts in the cytoplasm is a cell strategy to adapt to variable light conditions (Figure 3).
 The movement of chloroplasts is slow, around 1 µm/min.
-A high intensity of light may be harmful for chloroplasts and a faint light decreases the photosynthesis activity.
-Cells of the parenchyma of leaves can move the chloroplasts from the periclinal walls (parallel to the leave surface) to the anticlinal walls (perpendicular to the leave surface).
-Light intensity is detected by receptors located in the outer chloroplast membrane, but there are plasma membrane photoreceptors as well.
-There are two types of movements.
-Under low light intensity, chloroplasts are moved to the periclinal walls, and under high light intensity they are moved to the anticlinal walls (Figure 3).
-Photoreceptors in plasma membrane triggers the first movement, and those located in the chloroplast are responsible for the second movement.
+A high intensity of light may be harmful for chloroplasts, and a faint light decreases photosynthetic activity.
+The parenchymal cells of leaves can move the chloroplasts from the periclinal walls (parallel to the leave surface) to the anticlinal walls (perpendicular to the leave surface).
+Under low light intensity, chloroplasts are moved to the periclinal walls, and under high light intensity, they are moved to the anticlinal walls (Figure 3).
+Photoreceptors in the plasma membrane trigger the first movement, and those located in the chloroplast are responsible for the second movement.

 Chloroplasts

 Figure 3.
-Organization of chloroplasts in the cell of a leaf of A. thaliana (adapted from de Wada and Kong, 2018).
+Organization of chloroplasts in the cell of a leaf of A. thaliana under different light intensities (adapted from de Wada and Kong, 2018).

 3. Functions